flaggo/pydu/docs/cmd.rst

 Cmd
 ---

+Utils for running command and getting command line.

 .. py:class:: pydu.cmd.TimeoutExpired(cmd, timeout, output=None, stderr=None)

     This exception is raised when the timeout expires while waiting for a